theChris84/react-workshop/assignments.md

 Introduce *Redux Toolkit* to reorganize your state management code and to connect the global state to your component tree.

-## 6. Side Effects
+## 6. Side Effects with Redux Thunk

 In the Redux world a reducer is set up in a way that does not allow for side effects.
 In this assignment you have the task to create a *reload* button that will query the sensor's `getTemperature` and `getHumidity` getters in order to update the current temperature and humidity.

+These getters are asynchronous, which means that they return a promise that will resolve eventually.
+Make sure to also check for failure cases, as the sensor getters may fail to resolve sometimes.

+Use *Redux Thunk* for this task.

 ### Acceptance Criteria

-* a reload button is added to the frontend
+* a reload button is shown
-* a click on the reload button triggers an update of the current temperature and humidity via the getters
+* a click on the reload button triggers an update of the current temperature and humidity values via the getters
-* while the requested values are loaded a "loading..." message is shown on the button in the meantime
+* while the requested values are loaded a "loading…" message is shown on the button in the meantime
-* when one of the getter requests errors an appropriate message is displayed on the button
+* when one of the getter fails (the promise rejects), an appropriate message is displayed on the button

 It may be necessary to upgrade your application state together with some new actions/reducers.